Hokage3211/FishingFrontier/README.md

 An informational book is available which will be given to any fisher who gets their first boots, but you can also craft it with this recipe.
 <img width="244" height="135" alt="BookRecipe" src="https://github.com/user-attachments/assets/6a220d43-184c-4745-be67-f9f4cd9d27a6" />

-Should you require more exact info, the encylopedia located at the end of the info book will give more info to the determined fisher!
+Should you require more exact info, the encyclopedia located at the end of the info book will give more info to the determined fisher!

 <details>